 ABOUT THE BRIDGE WORLD

-The magazine is geared towards serious players of all skill levels—from intermediate to expert.
-It is an invaluable learning resource for any player who wishes to improve their game.
+The Bridge World is an invaluable resource for players of all skill levels—from intermediate to expert—looking to improve their game.

 • To help you to become a better bridge player, and a better partner.

 • To prepare you to succeed at the table and win more.

 • To increase your understanding, appreciation and enjoyment of the game.

 • To entertain you and to challenge you.

 The Bridge World is dedicated to helping you understand the game more thoroughly, and become a smarter player.
 Our focus is on teaching using common sense and useful thought patterns, as opposed to memorization and complex rules.
 We strive to improve your game by improving your "bridge thinking" and not through rote learning.

 THE BRIDGE WORLD EDITORIAL STAFF:

 Jeff Rubens, Phillip Alder, Kit Woolsey, Michael Becker, David Berkowitz, Augie Boehm, Bart Bramley, Larry Cohen, Mark Feldman, Fred Gitelman, Eddie Kantar, Danny Kleinman, Ron Klinger, Eric Kokish, Beverly Kraft and Bobby Wolff.